 It does so through an acclaimed fellowship program – which hosts ten or more journalists every academic year – and also through science-focused seminars, taught by some of the world’s leading scientists and researchers, skills-focused master classes, workshops, and publications.

 Since it began, the program has hosted more than 300 fellows, who continue to cover science across a range of platforms in the United States, including The New York Times, The Wall Street Journal, Forbes, Time, Scientific American, Science, the Associated Press, and broadcast outlets ranging from ABC News to CNN, as well as in numerous other countries.
-Future plans include the launching of a new science magazine, UnDark, and expanded support and outreach to the science writing community.
+Under Deborah Blum, the fourth and the current director, the program launched a digital science magazine, Undark, in the spring of 2016 and is currently exploring other innovative ways to interact with and support the global science writing community.